scd-systems/pkg-updated/README.md

 - Configurable scheduler for recurring updates
 - Archive packages before upgrade (for rollback)
-- Restart services if an enabled running service was updated
+- Restart services if service was updated
 - Rollback updated packages on failed service restart
-- Reporting
+- Reporting (not finished yet)

 How to Start